debsf5/covid-compliance/README.md

-# Covid-compliance: investigating the central role of superspreaders
+# Computational modelling of COVID-19: A study of compliance and superspreaders

 A stochastic network compartmental model is adapted from publicly available code https://github.com/ryansmcgee/seirsplus.
 This model uses a modified version of the SEIRS Network model class.